gchumillas/gchumillas/README.md

 ### Hi there 👋

-More than 15 years developing websites and web applications.
-Although I have worked in different areas, I currently specialize in front-end development in **React**.
+I'm Spanish developer and I've been developing web applications for more than 15 years.
+Although I've worked in different areas, I currently specialize in frontend development in **React**.

 Please check out my latest personal projects: